Skip to content

 }

-The work classifier is wired into wu:brief generation (WU-1900) at three points:
+The work classifier is wired into wu:brief generation (WU-1900) at four points:

 Capabilities are mapped to client-specific skills via capabilities_map in client config: